 - No GI-irritating substances

-- A fresh, natural and mild taste of strawberry and rhubarb
+- A fresh, natural and mild taste

 Sawka M, Cheuvront S, Kenefick R. Hypohydration and human performance: Impact of environment and physiological mechanisms.
 Sports Med 2015; 45(1):S51-60.